fdg-rp/web-landing/content/1.news/1.articles/fat-duck-dictionary.md

 : An in-character way of referring to a player who has been banned. i.e. *'Billy got deported for a month.'*

 ## E

+**Eyes**
+: An in-character way of referring to what a player is seeing through there screen. i.e. *'I don't see that in my eyes.'*

 ## F